 What better than an exciting trip to the West End or perhaps a theatre near your school?
+How about a theatrical show or performance at an arena?
 Did the production excite, inspire and entertain, and was it well directed with a message that pupils could relate to?
-Consider how the trip tied in with a subject and lesson plan and if you were able to take part in related workshops.
+Did it tie in with a subject and lesson plan?
+Were you able to take part in related workshops?

 Best UK Attraction